how to build a low-code MVP

 Faster deployment

-Turning to low-code solutions helps 84% of companies enhance their agility, which improves the speed-to-market.
+65% of companies turn to low-code solutions for faster time-to-market.
 Reusable modules and code templates can become building blocks for your MVP.
 At the same time, you can quickly add third-party services to your solutions.

 The faster you deliver your MVP, the more users and feedback you get early on.
 It gives you more time to analyze what works, solve the issues that hold you back, and attract potential investors faster than competitors.